 - The GCSE History course is designed to encourage students to develop their historical skills by completing a variety of units covering several different time periods. - There are 3 exams, 1 hour each, with one sat in y10 and two at the end of y11.
-At the beginning of Year 10 there is a controlled assessment exam worth 20% of the GCSE. - The topic studied in Year 10 is Crime and Punishment, which is an outline study of 500 years of History - The topics studied in Year 11 are the rise of Hitler in Germany and British History 1930-1951
+At the beginning of Year 10 there is a controlled assessment exam worth 20% of the GCSE. - The topic studied in Year 10 is Nazi Germany - The topic studied in Year 11 is Crime and Punishment, which is an outline study of 500 years of History

-Why should you study History:
+Why you should study History:

 - History is a literacy focused subject that develops several thinking skills suitable for many areas of employment. - Studying History provides a student with skills which are not confined to the study of the past.
-Skills of analysis are invaluable in many jobs, and the ability to analyse and then prioritise information is vital to decision making. - The skills that will be developed throughout the course will range from understanding Historical concepts, source analysis and the development of extended written work - History will help you to understand the world you live in and how it is affected by the past - In Year 10 each pupil will have the opportunity to complete a residential trip to Berlin to support their studies.
+Skills of analysis are invaluable in many jobs, and the ability to analyse and then prioritise information is vital to decision making. - The skills that will be developed throughout the course will range from understanding Historical concepts, source analysis and the development of extended written work - History will help you to understand the world you live in and how it is affected by the past